Add to shopping cart

 * A screening being the public presentation of the film either; in a cinema or other space; online (such as YouTube); on a streaming service (like Netflix or SBS on Demand); or broadcast (e.g., on a television channel such as ABC).

-** The only exception to Clause 1.1.4. being films submitted to and selected for the 2022 Dendy Awards for Australian Short Films for which no premiere status is required (e.g. they can have screened anywhere in Australia in any format).
+** The only exception to Clause 1.1.4. being films submitted to and selected for the 2025 Dendy Awards for Australian Short Films and/or Screenability for which no premiere status is required but Australia or NSW premieres are preferred (e.g. they can have screened anywhere in Australia or online in any format).

 1.2.2.
 An uploaded film file of appropriate quality, with English subtitles (if the original language is not English).